 The 2013 General Research Grant was awarded to Linda Hasadsri, MD, PhD Clinical Biochemical Genetics Fellow – Mayo Clinic, Rochester, MN, for her project entitled "Detection of 4-Hydroxy-2-Oxoglutarate Aldolase Metabolites in Urine for the Diagnosis of Primary Hyperoxaluria Type III."

-The Van Slyke Foundation provides a small start-up grant targeted to young investigators who need limited research funds to explore new ideas in areas where funds are not normally available, the Foundation's general research grant is funded by gifts from individual donors.
+AACC’s Directed Donations Program provides a small start-up grant targeted to young investigators who need limited research funds to explore new ideas in areas where funds are not normally available.

 Applications are due by March 15, for projects starting after June 1 of the same year.